MicrosoftDocs/dataexplorer-docs/data-explorer/stream-analytics-connector.md

 > [!NOTE]
 > Azure Data Explorer output connection only supports [Managed Identity](/azure/active-directory/managed-identities-azure-resources/overview) for authentication.
 As part of output creation, database monitor and database ingestor permission will be granted to Azure Stream Analytics job MSI.

-There are different ways you can create an Azure Data Explorer output connection for an Azure Stream Analytics job, you can try one of the following methods.
+There are different ways you can create an Azure Data Explorer output connection for an Azure Stream Analytics job, in this article we discuss the following methods.

 * Create an Azure Data Explorer output connection by using portal
 * Create an Azure Data Explorer output connection by using Azure Resource Manager template

+In order to have an opportunity to test the output connection we are going to create an event hub in [Azure Event Hubs](/azure/event-hubs/event-hubs-about) and ingest data from the phone call event generator app [TelcoGenerator](https://download.microsoft.com/download/8/B/D/8BD50991-8D54-4F59-AB83-3354B69C8A7E/TelcoGenerator.zip) from the Microsoft Download Center.
+The data is ingested into the Azure Stream Analyzer and sent to Azure Data Explorer through the output connection.
+When this connection is complete, and job is running, data that flows into the Azure Stream Analytics job will be ingested into the target table you created in Azure Data Explorer.

 ## Prerequisites